Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/ThreadMapDetail-Node.md

 For more information on Detail maps, see [Secondary Maps (Detail Maps) & Detail Mask](https://docs.unity3d.com/Manual/StandardShaderMaterialParameterDetail.html) in the Unity User Manual.

+> [!NOTE]
+> The ThreadMapDetail node is a Subgraph node: it represents a Subgraph instead of directly representing shader code.
+Double-click the node to view the Subgraph.

 ## Ports

 <table>